merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 [![interactive_3]({{images}}/interactive_3.png)]({{images}}/interactive_3.png){:.center-img .width-100}

-(FIXME, this is just a small spattering of what can be explored.
-It was exactly an exploratory investigation enabled by this interface that yielded the primary story with serine hydroxymethyltransferase)
+This is obviously a drop in the bucket of what can be explored.

 {:.notice}
 {% include PROGRAM name="anvi-display-structure" %} was developed in conjunction with this study, and has been released as open source software so it may be utilized by the broader community.